 Worksheets for Social Skills

 Social skills impairments affect most children on the spectrum.
 Many therapists believe these difficulties are partly due to the Theory of Mind.
-This is the idea that autistic children struggle with the concept of perspective.
+This is the idea that children with autism spectrum disorders struggle with the concept of perspective.
 They may have difficulty imagining themselves in another child's place.
 Worksheets that focus on shared attention and perspective can be tremendously helpful.

 What Am I Looking At?